cuthbertLab/music21/buildDoc/rst/overviewPostTonal.rst

 >>> [e.id for e in aScore]
 [u'Violin I.', u'Violin II.', u'Viola.', u'Violoncello.']

-We can view the fourth and fifth measures of the violin Part by obtaining the part from the Stream with :meth:`~music21.stream.Stream.getElementById` method.
-Next, we can extract the desired measures with :meth:`~music21.stream.Stream.getMeasureRange`.
+We can view the fourth and fifth measures of the violin Part by obtaining the Part from the Stream with :meth:`~music21.stream.Stream.getElementById` method.
+Next, we can extract the desired measures with the :meth:`~music21.stream.Stream.getMeasureRange` method.
 Calling the :meth:`~music21.stream.Stream.show` method will, assuming correct setup of your environment, open a display of the extracted measures.
 (See :ref:`quickStart` for basic configuraton information; see :ref:`environment` for complete information on configuring your :class:`~music21.environment.Environment`.).

 >>> vlnPart = aScore.getElementById('Violin I.')
 >>> mRange = vlnPart.getMeasureRange(4,7)